mallory/e2ee/draft-e2ee.md

 When looking at E2EE systems from a design perspective, the first consideration is the list of fundamental features that distinguish an E2EE system from one that does not employ E2EE.
 Secondly one must consider the direction of travel for improving the features of E2EE systems.
 In other words, what challenges are the designers, developers and implementers of E2EE systems facing?

-The features and challenges listed below are framed holistically rather than from the perspective of their design, development, implementation or use.
+The features and challenges listed below are framed comprehensively rather than from the perspective of their design, development, implementation or use.

 Features
 --------